AdobeDocs/experience-manager-learn.es-ES/help/getting-started-wknd-tutorial-develop/enable-frontend-pipeline/overview.md

 >[!NOTE]
 >
->Esto solo se aplica a AEM as a Cloud Service y no a las implementaciones de Cloud Manager de Adobe basadas en AMS.
+>Esto solo se aplica a AEM as a Cloud Service y no a las implementaciones de Adobe Cloud Manager basadas en AMS.

 ## Requisitos previos